 After defecting from the Léman department of the First French Empire in 1815, Geneva chose to become part of the Swiss Confederation.
 The city went on to prosper in the worlds of banking and watchmaking – something that has helped the city grow into one of the most expensive cities on the planet.

-This spirit of acceptance has lived on, and Switzerland's much-vaunted neutrality means many international organisations have chosen to locate their headquarters in Geneva.
-There are currently around 200, raising the foreign community to 45% of the population.
-The League of Nations, predecessor of the United Nations, was established here in 1919.
-Although the UN moved to New York in 1945, Geneva has kept its European office here.
+The spirit of acceptance in Geneva, along with Switzerland's much-vaunted neutrality, has meant that many international organisations have located their headquarters here.
+The Red Cross was founded in the city in 1864 and The League of Nations, predecessor of the United Nations, was established here in 1920.
+Although the UN moved to New York in 1945, Geneva is still home to its European office.

 Both the World Trade Organisation and the World Health Organisation currently reside in the city, and they are just two of the 200 global corporations in Geneva, raising the foreign community to nearly half the population.
 This number looks like it will remain high, despite the Swiss People's Party passing a bill in 2014 that reinstated a quota on the number of immigrants allowed from European Union countries.